Jabeur in surprise French Open first-round exit

 The American came through 5-7 6-4 6-2 to set up a meeting with 26th seed Sorana Cirstea of Romania.

-Former champion Garbine Muguruza and 2021 US Open runner-up Leylah Fernandez are among the players in action on Sunday.
+Former champion Garbine Muguruza and 2021 US Open runner-up Leylah Fernandez are among the other players in action on Sunday.

 - The Rise of the Premier League: The story of how football's Premier League was formed, told by its stars